mwunsch/mwunsch.github.io/thinkpiece/_drafts/hive_city_retrospective.md

 was an impressive and important advancement in the development of user interfaces.
-Evan Czaplicki's thesis, [*Elm: Concurrent FRP for Functional GUIs*][elm-thesis], was published in 2012.
+Evan Czaplicki's thesis, [*Elm: Concurrent FRP for Functional GUIs*][elm-thesis], was published in 2012 and I felt like I was early to what would become a really interesting movement.
 Another interesting thing that happened in the Spring/early Summer of 2013 was the initial public release of [React](https://github.com/facebook/react/tree/v0.3.0).

 This post is not the right venue to discuss the specifics of